Khalid-Hani/Khalid-Hani/README.md

 ## Hello there, I'm Khalid! 👋

 Welcome to my GitHub profile!
-I’m Khalid Abushahla, a passionate Frontend Developer currently pursuing my PhD in Engineering.
-My journey into the world of web development is fueled by a love for creating innovative and user-friendly digital experiences.
+I’m Khalid Abushahla, a passionate developer currently pursuing my PhD in Engineering.
+My journey into the world of programmign is fueled by a love for creating innovative and user-friendly digital experiences.

 **Shaping complexity into simplicity—one equation, one line of code at a time.**

 🚀 I enjoy connecting with fellow developers and tech enthusiasts, so feel free to reach out!
-Let's chat about all things web development!
+Let's chat about all things development!

-🌐 Frontend Development |  💻 Coding Enthusiast | 📊 Data Analysis
+🌐 Web Development |  💻 Coding Enthusiast | 📊 Data Analysis

 ### Find me on LinkedIn: